amboxer21/MotionDetection/README.md

 # MotionDetection
 >
-**Description:** A system that monitors motion from a webcam and allows remote viewing of the webcam from an android app.
-The system takes pictures when it detects motion then emails those pictures.
-The android app allows you to remotely view the cam anytime.
-The motion detection system can be controlled with a white list so you're not spammed while your home.
+**Description:** This system monitors motion from a USB webcam and Raspberry Pi 3.
+It also allows remote viewing of that webcam from an android app from anywhere in the world at anytime.
+The motion detection system uses the OpenCV API to take pictures when it detects motion above a user specified threshold, then emails those pictures to you.
+The motion detection system is highly configurable and can be controlled with a white list so you're not spammed while your home.
+If your phone’s MAC address is in the white list then you will not receive emails.

 A video demo can be found [HERE](https://www.youtube.com/watch?v=ZDyZsqIcBnk)